ABI-Animus-Laboratory/NeuroApp/frontend/assets/data/markdown/electricity-healthy.md

-The models used to simulate neuron activity are designed to reflect the behaviour of a real neuron; however, they are not exactly the same.
-There are many different neuron models with varying levels of complexity and accuracy.
-Previously we have seen the leaky integrate-and-fire neuron model.

-Another neuron model we will look at is the Hodgkin-Huxley model.
-This model is more complex than the leaky integrate-and-fire model, incorporating additional components to account for the lipid bilayer of the cell, voltage-gated ion channels, leak channels, electrochemical gradients, and ion pumps.

-Multiple variables within the Hodgkin-Huxley model can be adjusted to modify the behaviour of the neuron in response to an input current.
-Two such variables are the capacity of the membrane and the potassium peak conductance.
+<p>The nervous system is made up of billions of neurons.
+To send messages across the body, the electrical signals must be transferred between neurons.
+Communication between neurons occurs through synapses, which allow one neuron to transfer the electrical signals to another neuron.
+Synapses can be either chemical or electrical:

+Chemical synapse: The electrical signal in the first neuron triggers the release of a chemical called a neurotransmitter which binds to the other neuron and initiates an electrical response.

+Electrical synapse: The two neurons are connected by gap junctions which allow for the transfer of electrical current.
+This way, changes in the electrical potential of the pre-synaptic neuron results in changes in the electrical potential of the post-synaptic neuron.

+This simulation uses two leaky integrate-and-fire model neurons connected together by a synapse.
+When an action potential occurs in the first neuron, a change in membrane potential occurs in the second neuron.

+The model used for this synapse incorporates spike time dependent plasticity.
+Spike time dependent plasticity is where the strength of the connection between the neurons depends on the timing of output and input action potentials.

-Use the sliders of the right to adjust the input current, capacity of the membrane, and potassium peak conductance.
-Observe the changing membrane potential of the neuron in response to the changing inputs.
+Use the slider on the right to adjust the current input into the first neuron and observe the effect on the membrane potential of both neurons.</p>

 ---

 <span class="md-notice">
-Lorem ipsum dolor sit amet consectetur adipisicing elit.
-Ratione repudiandae dicta veniam perspiciatis asperiores accusantium magni sapiente, culpa nihil sint mollitia aspernatur nulla quam dolore.
-Iusto corporis in dolorem dolorum?
 </span>